+- 1. C. Managers conform to the organizational cultures

-- 2. C. Training and developing people
+- 2. D. Training and developing people

-- 3. D. Laissez-faire
+- 3. C. Laissez-faire

 - 4. A. Autocratic

-- 5. C. Useful when working with highly skilled workers
+- 5. D. Useful when working with highly skilled workers

-- 6. C. An unexpected crisis
+- 6. B. An unexpected crisis

-- 7. A. Trust their employees
+- 7. D. Trust their employees

-- 8. B. Delegate much, if any, responsibility to subordinates
+- 8. A. Delegate much, if any, responsibility to subordinates

 - 9. A. Democratic

-- 10. D. Specialisation and division of labour
+- 10. C. Specialisation and division of labour

-- 11. C. Autocratic
+- 11. A. Autocratic

-- 12. C. Delegation and empowerment
+- 12. B. Delegation and empowerment

-- 13. E. Democratic
+- 13. D. Democratic

 - 14. A. Centralized decision-making

-- 15. D. Controlling people
+- 15. A. Controlling people

+- 16. C. Paternalistic

+- 17. D. Situational

+- 18. B. Laissez-faire

+- 19. A. Financial budgets

+- 20. B. Democratic

-Unit 2.5 Motivation
+Unit 2.4 Motivation

-Motivation refers to the willingness (or desire) to work.
+Motivation refers to the willingness (or desire) to work or to complete a particular task.
 This drive can come from the satisfaction of work itself (such as teaching or photography) and/or from the desire to achieve one's goals (such as to earn money, to gain recognition or to accomplish greatness).
 Methods of motivation can be classified as financial methods (e.g. salaries, commission and profit-related pay) and non-financial methods (e.g. empowerment, teamwork and job enrichment).